 Finally, it would be a mistake to dismiss J. Crew.
-The company is in the middle of a transition that hasn’t been fully-fleshed out.
-The company’s Wallace and Barnes workwear line gets high marks and the J. Crew Ludlow Suit remains a staple in many a man’s closet for good reason — it’s clean, simple and slimming.
-Modern fellows everywhere look forward to keeping an eye on good things to come from J. Crew.
+The company’s bankruptcy filing means this is an uncertain time for the brand, but their future hasn’t been fully-fleshed out.
+The company’s Wallace and Barnes workwear line still gets high marks and the J. Crew Ludlow Suit remains a staple in many a man’s closet for good reason — it’s clean, simple and slimming.
+I hope we can look forward to keeping an eye out for more good things to come from J. Crew.

-Photo credits: Photos are copyrighted by Modern Fellows and were taken with permission at Bonobos and Suit Supply.
+Photo credits: Unless otherwise noted, photos are copyrighted by Modern Fellows and were taken with permission at Bonobos, Todd Snyder and Suit Supply.

 About JakeJake is passionate about exploring entrepreneurs' global journeys.
 He founded Modern Fellows in 2012 to get to know the entrepreneurs behind the innovative brands helping men dress sharp in the digital age.
 Jake has written about entrepreneurship, international business and/or fashion for outlets including Business Week, Forbes, Inc., Details Style Syndicate and Primer Magazine, and has provided analysis on international business for BBC Radio, NBC News, CNN and Time Magazine.

 Other cool stuff:* For comfortable Athleisure clothing for women and men, try these 25 alternatives to lululemon.

 * Find 21 Alternatives to Warby Parker that also let you try on prescription eyeglasses at home.